derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ### Complex Values

 Any value that isn't one of the five primitive values is a complex value.
 The only complex value type in JavaScript is the `Object`.
-An object is considered either *basic* or *specific* based on how it is created.
-Regardless of how however, its properties can contain references to primitive values and complex values.
-In contrast, a primitive can be only one of the five primitive types (`null`, `undefined`, `Boolean`, `Number`, or `String`).
+An object is considered either *basic* or *specific*.
+In either case its properties can contain primitive values *and* complex values.
+In contrast, a primitive can be *only* one of the five primitive types (`null`, `undefined`, `Boolean`, `Number`, or `String`).

 #### Object

-`Object`s in JavaScript are what enable coders a massive amount of creative freedom.
-Since we can create custom identifiers and assign them primitive or other complex values, we can represent virtually anything.
+`Object`s in JavaScript are what empower coders with a massive amount of creative freedom.
+Since we can create custom identifiers and assign them primitive and other complex values, we can represent virtually anything.
 We can model real-world concepts just as easily as fantasy concepts.
 We can mix and match to our desire.
 We can use existing specific objects like `Date`, `Error`, and `Math` or create our own like `Color`, `Pen`, and `Artboard`.
 This range of freedom is what enables the wide variety of interactive games, tools, and software we love, to exist.

-Do you remember the first two of four ideas I wanted to instill way back in the *Bits and Bytes* section of the *Breaking Barriers* chapter?
+Do you remember the first two of four ideas I aimed to instill in the *Bits and Bytes* section of the *Breaking Barriers* chapter?
 Here is a refresher:

 1. Computers, these complex machines, rely solely on extremely basic concepts
 2. There is no magic in coding, just simple ideas stacked atop each other

 These same two ideas that applied to bits manifest in `Object`s too.
-Instead of the binary nature of bits were working with six value types contained in an `Object`.
+Instead of the binary nature of bits we're working with six value types contained in an `Object`.
 Admittedly this is a little more complex, but basic concepts and ideas stacked atop each other are still at the core.

-... object literal form + constructor form and transition to specifics, most notably the array and maybe briefly function
+The distinction between a basic and specific object is simple.
+A basic `Object` is only ever one that is created via:

+- object literal form (`{}`)
+- object constructor form with the `Object` keyword (`new Object()`)

+Specific objects are almost always created with the object constructor form where the `Object` keyword is replaced.
+Here are three examples of the construction of specific objects:

+1. `new Date()`
+1. `new Error()`
+1. `new Array()`

+Below are three more examples, but of *custom* specific objects.
+Take note that the `Color`, `Pen`, and `Artboard` keywords need a custom function value associated too.
+Otherwise, as you learned in the `undefined` section above, the engine will have no idea what they mean and instead default to `undefined`.

+1. `new Color()`
+1. `new Pen()`
+1. `new Artboard()`

+The core takeaway is you should use the object literal form for creating basic `Object`s and the constructor form for specific objects.
+You'll intuit which to use in time.

 #### Array

-...
+As mentioned previously, the `Array` also has a literal form which is `[]`.
+It is a specific type of `Object`.
+It is so common that it gets its own literal form like `Object` does.
+The `Object` and `Array` data structures are so common and useful that they have literal forms (creation shortcuts essentially).

+`Array`s are nowhere near as flexible as `Object`s however.
+They are simply a list container.
+An `Array`'s flexibility manifests as the ability to order any amount of any of the six value types.
+Here are example arrays containing each value type (excluding the `undefined` and `null` types):

+- `[ 1, 2, 3 ]`
+- `[ {}, {}, {} ]`
+- `[ 'Page 1', 'Page 2', 'Page 3' ]`

 ### Copy vs. Reference